skrysmanski/devlog/content/articles/kubernetes/resources/configmaps.md

 kubectl get cm -A              # for all namespaces
 ```

-To see the actual values of a ConfigMap:
+To see the keys and their values of a ConfigMap:

 ```sh
 kubectl get configmap <config-map-name> -o yaml